COP27: How do you stop climate change?

 2. Curb methane emissions

-A recent UN report has suggested that reducing emissions of methane could make an important contribution to tackling the planetary emergency.
+A 2021 UN report suggested that reducing emissions of methane could make an important contribution to tackling the planetary emergency.

-At COP26, nearly 100 countries agreed to cut methane emissions, in a deal spearheaded by the US and the EU.
+At COP26 in 2021 in Glasgow, nearly 100 countries agreed to cut methane emissions, in a deal spearheaded by the US and the EU.
 The Global Methane Pledge aims to limit methane emissions by 30% compared with 2020 levels.

 We'll also need to change the way we power the vehicles we use to get around on land, sea and in the air.

 Ditching petrol and diesel cars and switching to electric vehicles will be critical.